jlyonsmith/HowTo/Install/Kea.md

 See [Host Reservation in DHCPv4](https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#host-reservation-in-dhcpv4).

+Restart Kea with `systemctl restart isc-kea-dhcp4-server`.
+Check the status with `systemctl status isc-kea-dhcp4-server` and check for syntax errors in the configuration.

 ## High Availability Configuration

 To create a high availability hot standby DHCP cluster, do the following.